andrewgomella/psfieldgenerate/README.md

 ## Notes

-- The program removes newline and tab characters from the JSON to prevent formatting issues.
+- The program removes all newline and tab characters from the JSON to prevent formatting issues.
 However, be aware that in some rare instances, these characters may be desired.

-- Default values for different field types are as follows:
+- Default field selections for different field types are as follows:
   - Numeric: 0
   - String: ""
   - PickList: Chooses the first value in the list

-# psReport Class
+# `psReportGenerator.py` psReport Class

 This Python class, `psReport`, is a utility for generating PowerScribe reports with AutoText fields.
 It is a rough proof of concept that supports "Text," "Numeric," and "PickList" field types.
 It has been tested with Python 3.10.7 on a 64-bit Windows 11 environment and PowerScribe version 4.0 SP1 (build 7.0.111.20) as of November 2022.